Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

-Our method completely eliminates non-determinism between full training runs of both for both the ResNet-50 training and GPT-2 fine-tuning tasks across all possible $\mathrm{trainer}$ and $\mathrm{auditor}$ pairs between the A40, Titan XP, and RTX 2080 Ti GPUs.
-As Figure \ref{fig:results} shows, standard FP32 training results in an increasing divergence (l2-distance of weights) between models on different GPUs over the course of training.
+\textbf{Successful control for non-determinism:} Our method completely eliminates non-determinism between full training runs of both for both the ResNet-50 training and GPT-2 fine-tuning tasks across all possible $\mathrm{trainer}$ and $\mathrm{auditor}$ pairs between the A40, Titan XP, and RTX 2080 Ti GPUs.
+As Figure~\ref{fig:results} shows, standard FP32 training results in an increasing divergence (l2-distance of weights) between models on different GPUs over the course of training.
 Furthermore, we show the simple approach of training in FP64 and rounding to FP32 after every intermediate computation, but without the $\mathrm{auditor}$ correcting rounding decisions with $\mathsf{rev}$, fails to mitigate this issue.
 Only our method, in which the $\mathrm{auditor}$ follows the rounding decisions ($b_r=32$) made by the $\mathrm{trainer}$ for every intermediate computation, eliminates non-determinism and persists over time.
 Our implementation, which requires disk I/O during training to store the rounding decisions, results in a small increase in training time for the $\mathrm{trainer}$ (1.2-1.4x) and $\mathrm{auditor}$ (1.3-1.7x) using a non-optimized, protoype implementation (Table \ref{tab:time}).
 We report the storage requirements of our method in Table \ref{tab:compression32}, showing that our efficient encoding scheme reduces the size of the $\mathrm{trainer}$'s rounding logs by 77\%, relative to naive logging.
 Because the Merkle tree stores 32-byte SHA-256 hashes, its overall size (KBs) and creation time are negligible and not reported.
 Finally, we show that decreasing the rounding amount $b$ to values even as low as 26 has little effect on model performance (we observe no change in accuracy, so report test loss), but increase training time (Figure \ref{fig:results}).
 We observe that smaller values of $b$ do allow more log entries to be ignored, improving compression of the file, which we discuss next.